Instability for rank one factors of product actions: Introduction

 In Section \ref{sec:updates}, we will comment on features of this family of examples and how a revision to Conjecture \ref{conj:kat-spa} could be formulated to accomodate these new examples.

 The author would like to thank Ralf Spatzier for his encouragement, collaborations, and frequent discussions on abelian group actions for several years.
-The author would also like to thank the Simons Center for Geometry and Physics for a workshop hosted in March 2022, where this class of examples was discovered.
+The author would also like to thank the Simons Center for Geometry and Physics for a workshop hosted in March 2022, where this class of examples was discovered, { as well as the referee of the paper, who pointed out several imprecise treatments and made suggestions to improve the readability of this paper}.